Man at center of tribal jurisdictional issue sentenced in federal court

 In November 2017, Castro-Huerta was sentenced to the 35-year state prison term after a jury found him guilty of child neglect.

-Castro-Huerta’s then-wife, Christina Calhoun, is serving a life sentence in state court after pleading guilty to child neglect.
+Castro-Huerta’s then-wife, Christina Calhoun, is serving a life sentence in state prison after pleading guilty to child neglect.

 In addition to the prison term, Eagan ordered Castro-Huerta to serve three years of supervised release.
 She also ordered him to not contact either the victim or her adoptive parents.